iSOLveIT/protege_owl/_sources/index.rst.txt

 | Now with more instances you can see the value of the Individuals by
   type (inferred) view.
 You can expand and contract various classes and see the instances for them.
 Notice that the 4
-| HighCaloriePizzas are also instances of Pizza but they aren’t shown
+| HighCaloriePizzas are also instances of Pizza but they aren't shown
   under Pizza because all instances of HighCaloriePizza are always instances of the Pizza class.
 There is only one instance of the Pizza class displayed because all the other instances of Pizza are also instances of subclasses of Pizza so they are shown under those subclasses rather than under Pizza.
-If there are two or more classes that an Individual is an instance of that aren’t subclasses of each other then they will all be shown.
+If there are two or more classes that an Individual is an instance of that aren't subclasses of each other then they will all be shown.
 For example, MargheritaPizza1 is an instance of both MargheritaPizza and LowCaloriePizza and it shows up under each class because neither is a subclass of the other.
 It is